fintechzain/AutoMarketPro/README.md

 ✍️ Author
 Zain Farooq
 Finance + Automation | Freelancing with Python & AI
+GitHub · fintechzain
-GitHub · Fiverr · FintechZain
+Fiverr · fintechzain

 📌 Disclaimer
 AutoMarketPro uses OpenAI's GPT via API.
 You must have your own OpenAI API key to use the AI tools.